 The curriculum committee of colleges housing any academic department/unit in which changes are proposed must also vote on the proposal.
 The proposal may go forward without positive votes from all such curriculum committees.

-The dean's office of the college curriculum committee that is first to vote on the proposal will send it to the course and curriculum listserv 10 days prior to the vote.
+The dean's office of the college curriculum committee, which is first to vote on the proposal, will send it to the course and curriculum listserv 10 days prior to the vote.
 This allows time for comment by all colleges and departments.
-The dean’s office of the college curriculum committee that was last to vote on the proposal will be responsible for sending the final proposal to the listserv and for forwarding the proposal to the Academic Affairs Committee of Faculty Senate if it is a standard process proposal.
-If it is an expedited proposal the notification of its approval via the listserv will also serve as notification to the appropriate offices for records and publication.
+The dean’s office of the college curriculum committee, which was last to vote on the proposal, will be responsible for sending the final proposal to the listserv and for forwarding the proposal to the Academic Affairs Committee of Faculty Senate if it is a standard process proposal.
+If it is an expedited proposal, the notification of its approval via the listserv will also serve as notification to the appropriate offices for records and publication.

 Faculty Senate Academic Affairs Committee Vote